This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Outlook in the US

-In parallel to what we’re seeing on the other side of the Atlantic in Europe, AI acquisitions as also the largest driver of M&A in the technology sector in the US.
+In parallel to what we’re seeing on the other side of the Atlantic in Europe, AI acquisitions are also the largest driver of M&A in the technology sector in the US.

 Media tech is also driving M&A TMT in the US as media companies aim to scale and personalise digital content delivery.